fistasolutions/openai-agents-fistasolutions/openaiagentssdk/agentswithopenai/03BasicConfig/README.md

 - How to create function tools for your agents
 - How to configure agents with specific instructions
 - How to run agents asynchronously
+- How to use the OpenAI API with the agents SDK

 Happy coding! 🎉